arunprathap001/Netflix_sql_project/README.md

 --string_to_array its takes two arguments one is column_name, second one delimeters.
 ```

+**Objective:** Identify the top 5 countries with the highest number of content items.

 ### 5. Identify the longest movie

 ```sql
 SELECT * FROM NETFLIX
 WHERE TYPE='Movie' AND duration =(SELECT MAX(duration) FROM NETFLIX);
 ```

+**Objective:** Find the movie with the longest duration.

 ### 6. Find content added in the last 5 years